Reading and watching list

 Setting up a MacBook for presentations

 Overview A recurring task in my day job is to organize technical conferences (most recently, DuckCon #4 and #5), and to run the event from my laptop.
 To this end, I configure my laptop to ensure the best experience for both speakers and attendees.
 Most of the events I organize are free, so there is a limited budget available.
-Additionally, there is a limited amount of time prepare.
-For example, it is not possible to conduct rehearsals with speakers.
-Therefore, the question I am trying to answer in this post is the following: ...
+Additionally, there is a limited amount of time to prepare.
+For example, it is not possible to conduct rehearsals with speakers....

 August 24, 2024